 The Light Logo and Rings are used on darker backgrounds.

 The Dark Logo and Rings are used on lighter backgrounds.

-For those interested in Celo, we are hiring ✌🏽
+For those interested in Celo, C Labs is hiring ✌🏽